Voice/Resonance Curriculums for Speech Therapy

 • Generalizing Correct Oral Airflow to Other Environments

 * Age ranges represent when children typically master these skills.
-However, older children/teens who are missing these skills may still need to work on them as well.
+However, this program can help older children/teens with these skills as well.

 Voice Curriculum:

-• Frequently speaks with a hoarse/raspy voice
+• Frequently speak with a hoarse/raspy voice

-• Frequently speaks with a breathy/airy voice
+• Frequently speak with a breathy/airy voice

 This Curriculum is broken down into three levels: